Preaching the Gospel

 We also use the Centre for outreach events such as clothing distribution, Christmas programs, and Bible studies.
 It is also a base from which travelling ministry groups and youth groups launch short term programming and outreach in the area.

-Your support for the operating costs of the Centre are much appreciated and are having a huge impact for the Gospel in our neighbourhood and beyond.
+Your support for the operating costs of the Centre is much appreciated and is having a huge impact for the Gospel in our neighbourhood and beyond.

 Some local youth who enjoy hanging out with some of our volunteers.